MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

 Multiple-table quick find searches up to 10 tables and returns the search results grouped by table.

 You can view a maximum of 80 rows per table with multiple-table quick find.
-You may need to refine your query, if the row you're looking for is outside maximum range.
+You may need to refine your query, if the row that you're looking for is outside the maximum range.

 1. To start a categorized search, on the command bar, select **Search**.